How can we help?

 Withdrawing to another exchange

-Sending a small test transaction is always recommended when you send to a new platform or wallet for the first time.
+Always send a small test transaction first when using a new platform or wallet.

 What happens if I send crypto on the wrong network?